Gauss-Manin Connection in Disguise: Dwork Family

 be the algebraic Gauss-Manin connection on $H^n_\dR(\X/\T)$.
-Then we state below our main theorem. \begin{theo} There is a unique vector field $\Ra:=\Ra_n$ in $\T$ such that the Gauss-Manin connection of the universal family of $n$-fold mirror variety $X$ over $\T$ composed with the vector field $\Ra$, namely $\nabla_{\Ra}$, satisfies:
+Our main theorem is: \begin{theo} There exist a unique vector field $\Ra:=\Ra_n$ and regular functions $\Yuk_i, \ i=1,2,\ldots,n-2$ in $\T$ such that the Gauss-Manin connection of the universal family of $n$-fold mirror variety $\X/\T$ composed with the vector field $\Ra$, namely $\nabla_{\Ra}$, satisfies: